-The work bonus operates in the following way: If an Age Pensioner receives income from work (not investment income), then only half of the first $500 of gross fortnightly employment income will count for the Age Pension income test.
-For example, if you earn $300 in a fortnight then $150 of that $300 is counted as fortnightly income against the Age Pension income test.
-If you earn $600 in a fortnight, then $350 ($250 +$100) is counted towards the income test.
+The Work Bonus operates in the following way: If an Age Pensioner receives income from work (not investment income or self-employed income), then the first $250 of gross fortnightly employment income will not count for the Age Pension income test.
+For example, if you earn $300 in a fortnight then only $50 of that $300 is counted as fortnightly income against the Age Pension income test.
+If you earn $600 in a fortnight, then only $350 is counted towards the income test.

 Centrelink automatically applies the Work Bonus to your disclosed income.
 You don’t have to apply for the Work Bonus, but you do need to let Centrelink know if your earnings change throughout the year.

-Note: The work bonus measure is in addition to the normal income threshold for full Age Pension eligibility (for information about the Age Pension income test, see SuperGuide article Age Pension: Income test thresholds applicable from July 2017 )
+Note: The Work Bonus measure is in addition to the normal income threshold for full Age Pension eligibility (for information about the Age Pension income test, see SuperGuide article Age Pension: Income test thresholds applicable since September 2017).

 How does the Work Bonus operate?

 The Work Bonus operates in the following way: If you earn more than $250 in a fortnight from employment income, then your assessable employment income for the purposes of the Age Pension income test will be reduced by $250 a fortnight.
 If you earn exactly $250 a fortnight, then your assessable employment income is zero.
-If you earn less than $250 (or $nil) a fortnight, then part of your Work Bonus will be used to reduce your assessable employment income to zero, and part will be used to accumulate a Work Bonus balance (up to $6,500), that can be used to reduce future assessable employment income.
+If you earn less than $250 a fortnight, then part of your Work Bonus will be used to reduce your assessable employment income to zero, and part will be used to accumulate a Work Bonus balance (up to $6,500), that can be used to reduce future assessable employment income.
+If you earn $nil for the fortnight, then the $250 Work Bonus will be credited to your Work Bonus balance, to be used in the future.

 For more information about the Work Bonus, visit the Centrelink website, or specifically this link.